plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 The post was not exactly related to our product and niche, so the long-term benefits were not that great, but it was still lovely to get a spike in traffic.
 This was our first venture into content marketing and going "viral".

 We're bootstrapped without any advertising budget, so trying to get heard by writing blog posts was the obvious way to go.
-With content marketing, we get the word out to more people, we increase the brand awareness, we get more links and social media mentions, and all this eventually also results in higher rankings in search results.
+With content marketing, we get the word out to more people, we increase the brand awareness, we get links and social media mentions, and all this eventually also results in higher rankings in search results.

 Content marketing and Hacker News continue to be essential to our growth to this day.
 Most people that hear about Plausible hear about us thanks to some of the content we've published and personal recommendations through social media and niche communities.